sogriffin98/northernbug.github.io/meeting_details/northernbug5.md

 ## Parking
 We are sorting out parking permits for everyone (but it is taking a while).
 If you need a parking permit, please put it on the Eventbrite registration or contact the organising team.

+If you need to park without a permit then you can also use the Wilberforce car park on campus.
+Enter the University north entrance on Inglemire Lane, the multistorey Wilberforce carpark is on your left after about 500m.
+We think it is £2 per day.

 ## Buses
 There are very regular buses from the train station to campus (numbers 103, 105, 5, please check though) and public transport is a good option.
 Similarly, taxis from the train station are relatively cost effective.